ROZSA ARTS EXECUTIVE LEADERSHIP (REAL)

-The Rozsa Executive Arts Leader Program (REAL) application deadline is Friday, December 13, 2019, in order to allow for enough time (30 days) for applicants to apply for the Canada-Alberta Job Grant.
+The Rozsa Executive Arts Leader Program (REAL) application deadline will be in December 2020, in order to allow for enough time (30 days) for applicants to apply for the Canada-Alberta Job Grant.

 The Canada-Alberta Job Grant can fund up to 2/3 of your program costs to a maximum of $10 000 per individual or $300,000 per organization.

 If you do not qualify for the Canada Alberta Job Grant (for example, you are a board member or contracted staff member), please contact the Rozsa Foundation for information on further subsidies.